driusan/de/USAGE.md

 -   `i`: insert before current selection
 -   `a`: insert after current selection
+-   `o`: open a new line after the current line.

 Delete existing text can either happen with shorthands like Backspace or `x`, or with full Delete mode.